IKNL/intro-ds-students/README.md

       ├── LICENSE
       ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for this project.
-      ├── data
-      │   ├── external       <- Data from third party sources.
-      │   ├── interim        <- Intermediate data that has been transformed.
-      │   ├── processed      <- The final, canonical data sets for modeling.
-      │   └── raw            <- The original, immutable data dump.
+      ├── data               <- The data file goes here.
+Notice that a more complex project would have │                         a more ellaborate data directory structure.
       │
       ├── models             <- Trained and serialized models, model predictions, or model summaries │